KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: An Important Advice

 \section{An Important Advice}

-We found that researchers are publishing lots of papers on AI and it is hard to keep track of them or validate their claim.
+We found that researchers are publishing lots of papers on AI, and it is hard to keep track of them or validate their claims.
 We propose to use the following prompt with KISS Sorcar to identify issues in blogs, papers, and code repositories:

-\begin{prompt} Can you read <<url>>, and thoroughly and precisely check for **wrong assumptions**, **cheating**, **irreproducibility issues**, **fraud**, **potential for cheating in evaluation** and **security vulnerabilties**?
-Use internet search extensively and do not believe what people say--verify them yourself.
-Do not hesisate to download code and run them to validate results.
-For security vulnerabilties, create a POC and test it.
-Generate an html report in PWD/sorcar_reported_frauds/ and open in the user's default browser.
+\begin{prompt} Can you read <<url>>, and thoroughly and precisely check for **wrong assumptions**, **cheating**, **irreproducibility issues**, **fraud**, **potential for cheating in evaluation**, **AI slop**, and **security vulnerabilities**?
+Use the internet search extensively and do not believe what people say--verify it yourself.
+Do not hesitate to download the code and run it to validate the results.
+For security vulnerabilities, create a POC and test it.
+Generate an HTML report in ./sorcar_reported_frauds/ and open it in the user's default browser.
 Thoroughly fact check everything you claim in the report. \end{prompt} In the prompt, replace <<url>> with the actual link to a blog, a paper, or a code repository.